neiltucker/55316A/55316A-Readme.txt

 An Azure deployment of the class may make this process easier.

 Note:
-Exercises using Azure Data Studio can be substituted with Visual Studio Code.
-There is a new demonstration in Module 1 to show how most ADS exercises can be ported over to VS Code.
+Exercises using Azure Data Studio (ADS) should now be substituted with Visual Studio Code or SSMS.
+ADS will soon be removed or deprecated by Microsoft.